How to Build Scalable APIs: Architecture Patterns for High-Traffic Apps

 Microservices Architecture

 Microservices break an application into loosely coupled services, each responsible for a specific domain.
 This enables independent scaling, deployment, and development velocity β crucial for complex, high-traffic systems.
+If you're evaluating trade-offs, review microservices vs monoliths.

 API Gateway Pattern

 An API Gateway serves as a unified entry point that handles routing, load balancing, authentication, rate limiting, caching, and monitoring.
 This consolidates common API concerns and improves scalability and security.
+Reverse proxy solutions such as those discussed in Nginx reverse proxy guides are commonly used to implement gateway patterns.

 Event-Driven and Asynchronous Processing